 Table 3 provides a summary of the performance comparison between the suggested model and the baseline model.
 ViT + Autoencoder model and various baseline models.
 With a training accuracy of 98.32% and a testing accuracy of 96.48%, the suggested model outperformed the others in terms of accuracy.
 On the other hand, traditional transfer learning models, such as VGG16 and ResNet50, obtained testing accuracies of 93.12% and 94.03%, respectively.
-The specially design CNN model had the worst performance with a testing accuracy of 89.76% and a training accuracy of 92.38%.
+The specially designed CNN model had the worst performance with a testing accuracy of 89.76% and a training accuracy of 92.38%.
 These outcomes show how well the ViT + Autoencoder hybrid model learns and generalizes.
-The suggested model's high accuracy indicates that an Autoencoder's capacity to learn compressed representations and the Vision Transformer's Autoencoder helps with regularization and noise reduction, ViT effectively captures global context, allowing the nodel to concentrate on more significant features during classification.
+The suggested model's high accuracy indicates that an Autoencoder's capacity to learn compressed representations and the Vision Transformer's (ViT) attention-based feature extraction capabilities work to produce a potent synergy for visual pattern recognition tasks.
+While the autoencoder helps with regularization and noise reduction, ViT effectively captures global context, allowing the model to concentrate on more significant features during classification.